google/corgi/docs/src/programmers_guide/introduction.md

    * [Entity][]
    * [Entity Manager][]

-Each class is described in the folloiwing sections of the [Programmer's Guide][]:
+Each class is described in the folloiwing sections of the guide:
    * [Component](@ref corgi_guide_component)
       - An object that contains the logic and data pertaining to a particular system in the game.